krobelus/git-branchstack/README.md

 Git already supports this workflow via [git format-patch] and [git send-email], however, many projects prefer to receive patches as pull requests.
 To make proposed changes easy to review, you'll want to submit a separate pull request for each independent change.
 With a branchless workflow, the sole local branch typically contains multiple independent changes.
-To submit those upstream as pull requests, you need to create a separate topic branch for each change.
-Running `git branchless` creates the desired topic branches without requiring you to switch back and forth between branches.
+To submit those upstream as pull requests, you need to create a separate branch for each change.
+Running `git branchless` creates the desired branches without requiring you to switch back and forth between branches.
 This allows you to submit small pull requests while enjoying the benefits of a branchless workflow.
-After making any changes to your branch (for example by addressing review comments or rebasing on upstream changes) you can trivially update the generated topic branches: just re-run `git branchless`.
+After making any changes to your worktree's branch you can easily update the generated branches: just re-run `git branchless`.

 ## Installation